-London: The Evening Standard intriguingly offers an article on Churchill’s “favourite spots in the capital.”
-In “The London Life of Winston Churchill” (16 June 2016), readers are invited: “Browse the gallery above to find Churchill’s favourite London spots.”
+Some years ago the Evening Standard offered Churchill’s “favourite spots in the capital.”
+We have seen these tourist guides before.
+In “The London Life of Winston Churchill” (16 June 2016), readers were invited to “browse the gallery above to find Churchill’s favourite London spots.”

-The accompanying gallery, alas, offers only a bottle of Pol Roger champagne, the National Liberal Club, a box of Romeo y Julieta cigars, a restaurant with a Churchill bar, Paxton & Whitfield’s cheese shop, Austin Reed’s menswear, and Brown’s Hotel. (“I don’t stay in hotels, I stay in Brown’s,” they claim he said.
-The remark is not located in his published books, articles, speeches and documents.)
+The accompanying gallery offers a bottle of Pol Roger champagne, the National Liberal Club, a box of Romeo y Julieta cigars, a restaurant with a Churchill bar, Paxton & Whitfield’s cheese shop, Austin Reed’s menswear, and Brown’s Hotel. (“I don’t stay in hotels, I stay in Brown’s,” they claim he said, without attribution.)

-With the exception of the National Liberal Club (see below), this assortment would more aptly be entitled “Churchill’s household staff’s favourite shopping places.”
+With the exception of the National Liberal Club, this array would more aptly be entitled “Churchill’s household staff’s favourite shopping places.”

-Happily, however, the real Churchill’s London, “Spinning Top of Memories,” was described in 1985 by his official biographer, the late Sir Martin Gilbert.
-The text is online, posted by The Churchill Centre.
+Happily, the real Churchill’s London, “Spinning Top of Memories,” was described long ago by his official biographer, the late Sir Martin Gilbert.
+The text is online.
 Here you may read “of Ungrand Places and Moments in Time.”
-These are the spots that figure crucially in the Churchill story.
+These are locations genuinely crucial to the Churchill story.

-It was the first Gilbert speech I’d heard, and I listened mesmerized, at both the intrigue of the story and the great biographer’s command of facts.
-Here is the briefest review—which I hope will send you in search of the full text.
-Better yet, seek out the illustrated paperback published at the time, on either Amazon or bookfinder.com.
+It was the first Gilbert speech I’d heard, and I listened mesmerized, at both the intrigue and the great biographer’s command of detail.
+Here is the briefest review—which I hope will send you in to the full text.
+Better yet, seek out the illustrated booklet published at the time, on either Amazon or bookfinder.com.
 The places are still there.
 Some now have blue historical plaques, which were not affixed at the time.

-His first bachelor flat was furnished in part by his friend and mentor, Sir Ernest Cassel—a fact which would later get Churchill into trouble.
+Young Winston’s first bachelor flat was furnished in part by his friend and mentor, Sir Ernest Cassel.
+That fact later caused Churchill trouble.
 After the Battle of Jutland, he was accused of making false statements about the result to enrich his Jewish benefactor, Cassel.
 It was all nonsense, of course.
 Churchill dispensed with it quickly.
-But the way he handled his accuser, Lord Alfred Douglas, and later forgave him on the outbreak of World War II, tell us much about Churchill’s magnanimity.
+But the way he handled his accuser, Lord Alfred Douglas, and later forgave him on the outbreak of the Second World War, tell us much about Churchill’s magnanimity.

 London Magazine, Hyde Park